-Formula for the estimates Formula for the estimates ■Physical damage from flooding Estimates of amounts of disaster damage at each Group base by and high tides reference to Manual for Economic Evaluation of Flood Control Investment by the Ministry of Land, Infrastructure, Transport, and Tourism.
-Damage information (rates of damage and number of days of business stoppage) for each base specified using the hazards map. ■Carbon tax Estimates based on GHG emissions by the Inabata Group and future CO 2 prices.1 (1.
-Refer to values under the Net Zero Emissions by 2050 Scenario in the IEA's World Energy Outlook 2021) ■Electricity prices Estimates based on power consumption by the Inabata Group and future electricity prices.2 (2.
-Refer to values under the Stated Policies and Sustainable Development Scenarios in the IEA's World Energy Outlook 2019) ■Diffusion of renewable energy Estimates based on projections of the Group's related product sales and energy-saving products as well as of future electrical capacity and market size for clean energy technologies.3 (3.
+Formula for the estimates ■Physical damage from flooding and Estimates of disaster damage at each Group base by reference to high tides Manual for Economic Evaluation of Flood Control Investment by the Ministry of Land, Infrastructure, Transport, and Tourism.
+Damage information (rates of damage and number of days of business stoppage) for each base specified using hazard maps. ■Carbon tax Estimates based on GHG emissions by the Inabata Group and future CO 2 prices.
+1 (1.
+Refer to values under the Net Zero Emissions by 2050 Scenario in the IEA's World Energy Outlook 2021) ■Electricity prices Estimates based on power consumption by the Inabata Group and future electricity prices.
+2 (2.
+Refer to values under the Stated Policies and Sustainable Development Scenarios in the IEA's World Energy Outlook 2019) Diffusion of renewable energy and Estimates based on projections of the Group's related product sales energy-saving products as well as of future electrical capacity and market size for clean energy technologies.
+3 (3.
 Refer to Stated Policies, Sustainable Development, and Net Zero Emissions by 2050 Scenarios in the IEA's World Energy Outlook 2021)